pfedick/DeckerGame/README.md

 ## What's the status of the game?
-The game is in very early development, which means I know a few things I want to build into it, but I have to figure out how to do it.
+The game is in development.
+I already implemented a user interface to edit the world, the graphic engine and a simple physics and collision detection between the player and the world.
+The player can be controlled by the arrow keys and left-shift.
+But movement inside the world is a bit clumsy as physics and collision detection sometimes work against each other.
+But I will figure that out, and I bet at some point I will rewrite the whole system ;-)

+Next thing to do is fill the world with interactive objects and enemies and see how they can interact with the player.

 ### Things which are ongoing
+- how to implement interactive objects/enemies
+- how to control the main character?
+- physics
+- collision detection
+- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
 - create graphics
 - ui
 - world editor

 ### Things I have to do or figure out
-- how to control the main character?
-- physics
-- game mechanics (hallways, doors, traps, ladders, walk, run, jump, fall)
-- how to implement interactive objects/enemies
+- create interactive objects / enemies:
+  - locked door
+  - key (used to open a locked door)
+  - gems (can be collected => points)
+  - coins (can be collected  => points)
+  - arrows from wall
+  - speers from ground
+  - rat
+  - scorpion
+  - spider
+  - skeleton
+  - mummy
+  - some kind of angry bird?
+  - dissolving gound
+  - floater
+  - lasers
-- collision detection
+  - side wind

 - how does sound work with SDL?
 - how to integrate sound track and sound effects
-- compose soundtrack
+- compose sound track
 - create sound effects
 - build the world/levels
 - story?